dotnetcore/Home/README.md

 ### Project requirements for joining NCC

-- Project based on .NET Standatd;
+- Project based on .NET Core (includes .NET Standard and .NETCoreApp);
 - Have clear git commit log;
 - Have complete unit test (over 65% coverage);
 - Have appropriate benchmark info (necessary for infrastructure projects);